-Air Conditioning Service and Repairs
+Air Conditioning Service & Repairs

-- Water Leaking – Two things can cause this.
+Water Leaking – Two things can cause your A/C system to leak water.
 The first is called a condensate leak or a condensation leak.
 When the air conditioner is running, it takes heat and humidity out of the air.
 The result of this process is condensation, a lot of it.
 All A/C systems have ways of dealing with this.
-Some have condnesate pumps which pump the condensation away to a desired location.
-If the pump fails, water has no where to go and eventally spills out into the basement or attic.
-Other times, condensation gets deposited into a drain pan and then drained by gravity through tubes, usually to the outside.
+Some have condensate pumps which pump the condensation away to a desired location.
+If the pump fails, however, the water has nowhere to go and eventually spills out into the basement or attic.
+In other systems, the condensation gets deposited into a drain pan and then drained by gravity through tubes, usually to the outside.
 If the pan or condensate tube gets clogged, the condensation will overflow.
 This can cause damage to floors if in a basement or ceilings if in an attic.
-Shut your system down right away so it will stop producing condensation and give us a call..
-The second type of water coming from your air conditioing system is from melting ice.
-If your A/C system is low on refrigerant or running with a clogged air filter, this may cause the coil to ice up, literally become covered with ice and stop working.
-When the system is not working, the ice begins to melt dripping water all over your basement or attic.
-Shut down your system prevent further damage and call us.
+If your system is leaking water, shut it down right away so it will stop producing condensation and give us a call..
+The second type of water leak that can occur is from melting ice.
+If your A/C system is low on refrigerant or running with a clogged air filter, this may cause the coil to ice up, literally become covered with ice, and stop working.
+When the system fails, the ice begins to melt dripping water all over your basement or attic.
+Again, shut down your system prevent further damage and call us.

 While these examples are the most common types of service calls, there are many others that can come about.
 Routine annual maintenance can prevent a lot of A/C maintenance calls, but not all.
 The simple fact is, mechanical things break.
 We’re here to fix them.